-The MSADT degree builds upon the liberal arts and/or science-oriented baccalaureate degree in dental hygiene.
-The Dental Hygiene Department evaluates your application for evidence of undergraduate scholarship, professional experience, and your commitment to the mission and role.
-Class size is limited.
+The MSADT degree builds upon a liberal arts and/or science-oriented baccalaureate degree and Minnesota dental hygiene licensure.
+The Dental Hygiene Department evaluates applications for evidence of undergraduate scholarship, professional experience, and commitment to the Dental Hygiene Department's and the advanced professional.
+The advanced practice class size is limited.
 Entrance is competitive.
 The following requirements are necessary to be considered for admission to the MSADT program.